 gcp-pubsub) provides the capability to monitor GCP based services.

 Each section below contains detailed instructions to configure and set up all of the supported services, and also the required Wazuh configuration to collect the logs.

 This module requires dependencies in order to work, and also the right credentials in order to access to the services.
 Take a look at the Prerequisites section before proceeding.

 The data flow between the Wazuh module and Cloud Pub/Sub looks as follows:

 A publisher application creates a topic in the Cloud Pub/Sub service and sends messages to the topic.
-In this example, the publisher applications will be sending Activity logs and Cloud DNS events.
+For this blog post, the publisher applications will be sending Activity logs and Cloud DNS events.